Easy DIY Shapes Sensory Squish Bag For Toddlers

 Step-by-Step Instructions for Making Your Shapes Sensory Squish Bag

-- Gather all the supplies.
-Having everything ready makes the process faster.
+- Step One: Having everything ready makes the process faster.

-- Remove product labelling.
-Use alcohol swabs or cotton balls dipped in alcohol to erase any writing on the bag.
+- Step Two: Use alcohol swabs or cotton balls dipped in alcohol to erase any writing on the bag.

 Shapes Sensory Squish Bag Variations for Different Ages